miekg/dinit/README.md

     ADD dinit dinit
     ENTRYPOINT ["/dinit", "/bin/sleep 80"]

+The last command in the list given to `dinit` will *also* get the arguments given to `docker run`, so the above sleep can be rewritten like:

+    ENTRYPOINT ["/dinit", "/bin/sleep"]

+And then call `docker run ....
+80`

 # TODO

 Go Tests.
 The docker directory contains some files to run a docker container to